Back to Top

 D. Before modifying or discontinuing a Religious Accommodation, the College will determine if there are alternative Religious Accommodations that would not impose an Undue Hardship on the College or Fundamental Alteration.

-B. No other individual, department, or office, including the Faculty Member or Authorized Employee, may appeal the granting of a Religious Accommodation to a Student.
+B. No individual, department, or office, including the CDEIO, Faculty Member or Authorized Employee, may appeal the granting of a Religious Accommodation to a Student.

-D. The Dean of Student Development will send the decision to the Student, and if a Religious Accommodation is granted or modified, will send a copy of the decision to the Faculty Member or Authorized Employee.
+E. The Appeal Committee will send the decision to the Student, and if a Religious Accommodation is granted or modified, will send a copy of the decision to the CDEIO, Faculty Member or Authorized Employee.

 A. Internal Complaint.
-If a Student(s) believes that they have been wrongfully denied a Religious Accommodation, have been retaliated against for making an Accommodation Request, and/or otherwise have been subjected to religious discrimination, the Student may file a complaint with the College’s Chief Compliance and Fair Practices Officer in accordance with the College’s Equal Opportunity and Nondiscrimination Policy and Discrimination and Sexual Harassment Complaint Procedures.
+If a Student(s) believes that they have been wrongfully denied a Religious Accommodation based on their religion, have been retaliated against for making an Accommodation Request, and/or otherwise have been subjected to religious discrimination, the Student may file a complaint with the College’s Chief Compliance and Fair Practices Officer in accordance with the College’s Equal Opportunity and Nondiscrimination Policy and Discrimination and Sexual Harassment Complaint Procedures.

 B. External Complaint